bekk/bekk-christmas/post/css/clean-css-detailed-edition.md

 A useful habit I've acquired over the years is to sort the properties for a component after what I consider to be most important.
 When I read CSS, I am usually most interested in how a component interacts with – and positions itself within – the world around it, and then how it organizes its internals.
 The least pressing matters are stuff like borders, colors and text decoration.

 Whenever I write CSS, then, I try and place `position` and `display` at the very top.
-An added point here is that all additional properties that are connected with specific values for these properties should also be placed close.
-For example, if you are using `display: flex` or `position: absolute`, add all your extra needed properties and be done with it.
+An added point here is that all additional properties which are connected with specific values for these properties should also be placed close by.
+For example, if you are using `display: flex` or `position: absolute`, add all your extra needed properties right away and be done with it.

 `width`, `height`, `margin` and even `z-index` can fight it out for the next places, before it's time for `padding`, `background`, `text-align` and maybe an `overflow`.
 Finishing up, add all your `color`, `text-transform`, `border` and whatever other properties you might need.
 We are now officially in the "miscellaneous" section.